Sandunijayawardane/streamlit-app/README.md

-line to the streamlit application
+link to the streamlit application

 Image Classification with Streamlit